 The twists and turns take readers across the country and through time, illuminating parallels between epic battles for liberty in the past and similar struggles for justice today.

-Good Girls Don’t Make History’s accounts of bravery, perseverance and courage are truly inspiring for readers of any age.
+A powerful and important examination of some key figures in the ongoing fight for equality, Good Girls Don’t Make History’s accounts of bravery, perseverance and courage are truly inspiring for readers of any age.

 Good Girls Don’t Make History isn’t quite nonfiction, but it reads like it.
 I say it isn’t, because it takes some creative license with the conversations historical figures may have had with each other, and it also includes some original characters for the sake of the narrative – to intro specific stories and vignettes.
 What it is: a collection of the experiences of influential women in the women’s suffrage movement.
 The book attempts to illustrate most of the important events from a history often excluded from mainstream U.S. History narratives.
 It does this by taking readers through a rough timeline of events in the suffrage movement, and by introducing many of the historical figures involved.
 The effect is a skim: for fully-fleshed out history and context (and to truly “meet” the characters and know all of their aims and dreams, and to read them in their own words), most readers will want to do additional research.